Home

 for future engagements.

-Choose a color that complements the clothing you intend to
+Choose a color that complements the clothing you intend

-For an even more fashionable look, do your nails in the
+For an even more fashionable look, do your nails in

-create your own styles for fun.
+painting extra designs, create your own styles for fun.

 School Spirited: